 The COVID-19 vaccine essentially helps you develop immunity to the virus that causes the disease without actually having to get sick.

-As of now, all three vaccines being offered in the U.S. have received emergency use authorization (EUA) from the FDA.
-And this past summer, the Pfizer-BioNtech vaccine received full FDA approval for use in people aged 16 and older (while booster doses and vaccines for those ages 5-15 are approved for use under the EUA).
+As of now, all four vaccines being offered in the U.S. have received emergency use authorization (EUA) from the FDA.
+And now, the Pfizer-BioNtech and Moderna vaccine have received full FDA approval for adults (while booster doses and vaccines for children are approved for use under the EUA).

 Two of the vaccine options are mRNA vaccines: one is from Pfizer-BioNTech, and the other is from Moderna.
 While these vaccines aren’t identical, they both require two doses and work in the same way.